 The garbha-griha on west is square in plan and has a shiva-linga inside.
 Its doorway is very simple structure with Gaja-Lakshmi on its lalata-bimba (lintel center).
 The antarala does not have a doorway, thus is an open antarala.
 The northern cella has an image of Vishnu, which can assigned to twelfth century CE.
 The Vishnu image has a prabhavali depicting his ten incarnations.
 The cella on the south has many loose sculptures.

-The temple is situated in a residential area as many houses have cropped up around this preserved monument.
-I have no information if remains of temple shikhara were found around the temple.
-Alexander Rea who described this temple in 1896 CE also did not mention any remains of the shikhara.
-Hence it may be surmised that the shikhara was never completed thought might have been planned.
+The temple is situated in a residential area and many houses have cropped up around this preserved monument.
+Alexander Rea, who described this temple in 1896 CE, did not mention any remains of the shikhara therefore it may be conjectured that the shikhara has been lost long before.

 Robert Sewell mentions that the inscription no 1 of this article was in an ancient Shiva temple inside a fort.
 He did not mention any other temple at the village.
 Hence it is very probable that his Shiva temple inside a fort is same as present Kalleshvara temple and there was a fort at this place by the end of nineteenth century CE.